wizzat/arsimto/README.md

 =====

 There is a directory Pools/ that contains one directory per logical grouping.
-Inside are symlinks to each object that belongs to that Pool.
+Inside are directories corresponding to each object that belongs to that Pool.
 Typically that object is an Asset.
 However, you can also aggregate several Pools underneath another like this:

     arsimto ln mainapp memcached mysql www
     arsimto ls -l Pools/